-Is The Crown season 5 the last one?
+Is The Crown Season Five the last one?

 When Peter Morgan first pitched the show, he envisioned six seasons, which would cover six decades of the royal family.

-However, in late January 2020, we were delivered the soul-crushing news that the The Crown season 5 would be its last.
+However, in late January 2020, we were delivered the soul-crushing news that the The Crown Season Five would be its last.

-But thankfully, he changed his mind in July last year, confirming that the Netflix hit *will* be returning for a sixth and final season as originally intended.
+But thankfully, he later changed his mind, confirming that the Netflix hit *will* be returning for a sixth and final season as originally intended.